Market Maker Behavior Around Liquidity Events

 The market maker is not your adversary, but they are not your ally either.
 Understanding how they behave when liquidity shifts is the difference between getting filled at your price and getting filled at theirs.

 But during high-impact events -- FOMC announcements, CPI releases, ETF decisions, or liquidation cascades -- their behavior changes dramatically.
-They shift from liquidity providers to liquidity consumers, and the mechanics of execution transform in ways that catch retail traders off guard.
+They do not stop being market makers — they reprice the cost of providing liquidity.
+Spreads widen, displayed size shrinks, and some quote streams pause entirely.
+The effect on you is the same: liquidity becomes expensive or absent, and execution mechanics catch retail off guard.

 In calm markets, BTC/USDT perpetual futures on major exchanges might have a $0.10 spread.
 During a CPI release or a sudden liquidation event, that spread can balloon to $5-20 or more.
 This is not a malfunction.
-It is market makers widening their quotes to compensate for the increased risk of being adversely selected -- filled on the wrong side of a major move.
+It is market makers widening their quotes to price in adverse-selection risk — the cost of being filled by someone who already knows the print (Glosten-Milgrom 1985).
+The wider the information asymmetry, the wider the quote.

 Before a scheduled event, market makers pull their resting orders.
 A book that normally shows 50 BTC within $50 of the mid-price might thin to 5 BTC.
 This creates a fragile environment where even moderate-sized market orders can move price disproportionately.